-During the year the Company paid four quarterly dividends totalling US\$0.09 per share compared to four payments totalling US\$0.0825 per share paid during 2021.
-This represents the highest annual dividend rate since inception.
-MPLF has distributed a total of US\$0.3904 per share since its IPO on 13 February 2018 through the issuance date of this report, including a US\$0.0225 per share dividend made subsequent to year end in Q1 2023.
+During the year, the Company paid four quarterly Ordinary Share dividends totalling US\$0.09 per share for an annual dividend rate of 9.0%.
+MPLF has distributed a total of US\$0.48 per share since its IPO on 13 February 2018 through the issuance date of this report, including a US\$0.0225 per Ordinary Share dividend that was paid in January 2024.

-The Company repurchased 3 million Ordinary Shares in October 2020 and 4 million additional shares in November 2021 at an average purchase price of US\$0.52159 per share leaving an aggregate of 7 million shares held in treasury at the end of 2021.
-In July 2022, MPLF re-issued 250 thousand shares from treasury at a price of US\$0.54 per share, a 3.53% premium over the average purchase price of the re-issued shares.
-As at the date of issuance of this Annual Report the Company has 6.75 million Ordinary Shares held in treasury.
-Subject to prevailing market conditions, the Company may exercise its authority to repurchase or re-issue shares from time to time and expects any share repurchases would be made at a discount to NAV.
+The Company has periodically repurchased shares in an effort to support liquidity and improve NAV total returns.
+MPLF has repurchased a total of 7.0 million of its Ordinary Shares and reissued 300 thousand Ordinary Shares.
+As at the date of issuance of this report, the Company has 6.7 million Ordinary Shares held in treasury.
+Subject to prevailing market conditions, the Company may exercise its authority to repurchase or reissue shares from time to time and expects any share repurchases would be made at a discount to NAV.